-Baby boomers, born between 1946-1960’s, make up a big piece of the North American population.
-As largest generation with an enormous impact on the economy, baby boomers are often highly targeted through ads and marketing campaigns.
-The large increase of the population due to baby boomers demanded a sharp increase for goods and resources.
+Baby boomers, born between 1946-1960’s, make up a big portion of the North American population.
+As the largest generation that has an enormous impact on the economy, baby boomers are often highly targeted through ads and marketing campaigns.

-This era led families from large cities to suburban areas, purchasing more affordable homes in quieter areas.
-The boomer generation is associated with the rejection or redefinition of traditional family values.
+The boomer era led families from large cities to the suburbs, purchasing more affordable homes in quieter areas.
+Psychographics tell us that the boomer generation is associated with the rejection or redefinition of traditional family values.
 Not only did this generation redefine city living, but also began to use new forms of currency to make transactions.

 Marketing to a Baby Boomer

-Baby boomers have caught on nicely to the introduction of technology.
+Baby boomers have caught on quickly to new technology.
 They consume large amounts of television and are active internet users.
-If you want to successfully target the baby boomer generation, here are three solid options: television, search engines/social media and email marketing.
+If you want to successfully target the baby boomer generation, focus on optimizing television ads, social media, and email marketing.
 In fact, ¾ of boomers use social media, six out of 10 read articles and blog posts, and 7 out of 10 watch online videos, according to DMN3.

 This generation includes individuals born between the 1960’s-1980’s.
 There are around 50 million Gen Xers who are referred to as “baby busters” as they follow baby boomers.
-Generation X was born during the single most anti-child phase in American history.
+Generation X was born during the single lowest birthrate period in American history.
 In the early 1960s, the birth control pill became widely available and in 1973 abortion was legalized.
 These factors have contributed to the generation’s low numbers.

 Most Gen Xers are currently within the ages 50-30 and are referred to as the “sandwich generation,” as they are simultaneously caring for their aging parents and raising adolescents.
 In regards to X’s generational characteristics, they are known to be the most cynical and easily swayed generation, as they have adapted to the introduction of video games and social media.

-This generation is less likely to put their trust in a large corporation or institution, due to events that took place during their up-bringing including the Watergate scandal, the layoffs of the 80’s, etc. During Gen X’s time of college graduation, many struggled to find jobs.
+This generation is less likely to put their trust in a large corporation or institution, due to events that took place during their up-bringing including the Watergate scandal and the layoffs of the 80’s.
+During Gen X’s time of college graduation, many struggled to find jobs.

 Despite these hardships, Generation Xers are known to be the most hardworking generation.
 As referred to the “middle generation,” they bring to the table leadership, and an understanding of the multi-generational society.
-Generation X members have founded major corporations such as Google and Amazon.
-Generation X is typically educated, ethnically diverse and unique.
-This generation grew up without segregation and is overall more accepting of others.
+Generation X members have founded major corporations, including Google and Amazon.
+Generation X is typically educated, ethnically diverse, and unique.

-Due to the diversity of this generation, you need to be fairly neutral with your tone.
+This split in the marketing psychographics of Gen X means that marketers need to be fairly neutral in tone if they want to grab the interest of this entire generation.
 To market this generation, you need to be authentic.
 These people look for safety and security, so be honest and upfront.

 Many Generation Xers still have a knack for traditional mail.
 It is likely that these people still send handwritten notes, and receive direct mail.
-Due to the diversity within this generation, either a paper or digital mailing list is a great tactic to reach the Xers.
+A paper or digital mailing list is a great tactic to reach the Xers.

 This generation is thought as the first to take full advantage of available technology.
 Gen Xers appreciate a quality video marketing tactic or video company overview.
 Whether they have social media to monitor their children or for their own personal use, most gen Xers are media active by now.
 If you want a sure shot, Facebook is the number one social media platform among Gen X. Getting your true, authentic content out there is the most important when it comes to Generation X. Do not be bossy, but be informative and true.

-This generation is unique and quite often talked about.
+Millennials have become a catch-all for all young professionals and students.
 If you were born in the 80’s to 90’s, you are indeed a millennial!
-Millennials believe in self expression and uniqueness more than any previous generation.
+This generation believes in self expression and uniqueness more than any previous generation.
 This brings many new ideas and various types of personalities to the workforce.
 Social media is a big part of that self expression, with millennials around the world trying to stand out or prove themselves.

 Millennials make up the most diverse generation yet, making them accepting of others.
-Millennials are impatient and will usually take the easier alternative.
+According to their psychographics, they are impatient and will usually take the easier alternative.
+This generation is full of creatives and multi-taskers.
 Getting to know millennials and how to make your brand millennial-friendly is very important.
-They account for a big majority of purchases made, and when they have families of their own, they will have the control over what their young children want and get.
+They account for a large majority of purchases made, and when they have families of their own, they will have the control over what their young children want and get.

 This generation is constantly coming up with new ideas and making them happen.
 Millennials are used to taking in large amounts of information at a time, so make sure your content is important enough to stand out and be remembered!